 The topic is of interest – to me personally, among other people – because any discussion related to Oka is concerned with a wider, fundamental, and pertinent question.

-A June 17, 2015 CBC article is entitled: Documentary ‘Trick or Treaty’ aims to tell the true story of Canada’s past.”
+A June 17, 2015 CBC article (a link is no longer available) is entitled: Documentary ‘Trick or Treaty’ aims to tell the true story of Canada’s past.”

 A July 11, 2015 CBC article is entitled: Oka Crisis: Mohawk claim to pine forest never resolved: Kanesatake Grand Chief Serge Simon vows he and Oka mayor will declare a joint moratorium on future projects.”